eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

 ## JITServer considerations and platform support
 ### How to select a platform and a Java version
 Platforms are handled by multi-arch images from AdoptOpenJDK docker hub, thus platform specific JITServer is deployed based on which platform the install is being done on.
-The JITServer Java version has to match the application Java version.
-For example, Java 8 applications need Java 8 JITServer.
+The JITServer Java version has to exactly match the application Java version.
+For example, Java 8 applications need Java 8 JITServer running on the exact same JDK version.
+(See details above)

 If your application uses a different version of Java, please include the option `--set image.tag="REPLACE_IMAGE_TAG"` in the `helm install` command which overrides below section in `Values.yaml`.